‘Dance Moms’ News: More Cast Members Leave After Abby Lee Miller Quits

 Brynn appeared in three episodes of Dance Moms Season 5 and was brought back for the season that followed, where she formally became a member of the ALDC with an episode titled “Brynn’s Big Moment” dedicated to this milestone.

 The mother and daughter will be in the second half of Season 7, but fans will only get to watch them up to the Nationals, which is in Episode 21.
-There, Brynn competed under Abby’s coaching with Dance Moms co-stars Maesi Caes, Lilliana Ketchman and Elliana Walmsley while the other girls danced for 8 Count Dance Academy with Chloe Lukasiak.
+There, Brynn competed under Abby’s coaching with Dance Moms co-stars Maesi Caes, Lilliana Ketchman, and Elliana Walmsley while the other girls danced for 8 Count Dance Academy with Chloe Lukasiak.

 After this episode, the Dance Moms cast should look much smaller and very different with Cheryl Burke set to replace Abby Lee Miller for good and Brynn and Ashlee no longer in the picture.